The Last Minute Shopper’s Guide to Panic Prepping

 - A backyard barbecue is another thing that most folks already have on hand that can pull double duty during an emergency.
 Mine also has a burner.

-- An emergency stove that can be used indoors – this is the one I just ordered.
+- An emergency stove that can be used indoors – this is the one I just ordered. and it’s less than $40 with 4 fuel cans.
 Make sure you have plenty of extra fuel for it.
+The cans are rated to burn for 4 hours each, and most bucket meals take 15 minutes to prepare.

 - A Kelly Kettle is a popular rocket stove that can use any type of biomass to boil water quickly.
 Find one here.